dustinpfister/blog_posts/_posts/linux-sort.md

 layout: post
 categories: linux
 id: 819
-updated: 2021-03-09 11:36:28
+updated: 2021-03-09 11:38:27
-version: 1.3
+version: 1.4
 ---

 The [Linux sort](https://man7.org/linux/man-pages/man1/sort.1.html) command is a way to go about sorting lines of text by some kind of index value that is in each line.
 For example say I am using the Linux ps command to get a long list for each process running on a system, and I want that list sorted by how much memory each process is using, the Linux sort command can help me with that kind of task.

-So to use the Linux sort command first I need some output that I can pipe into the linux sort command.
+So to use the Linux sort command first I need some output that I can pipe into the Linux sort command.
 This output can be from a command like the ps command, ls command, and so forth.
 In addition it can also be some text in a file that I can open with something like the cat command and pipe to the Linux sort command.
 In any case the text does need to be in a Linux friendly format where each field is separated by a space, and each line is terminated with a line feed.
 Most Linux commands do this to begin with, however in some cases the output might have to be formated for sort first.

 <!-- more -->